-During its 62th meeting (27-28 October 2011), SE24 discussed the possible implementation of LDC in SEAMCAT.
-Several work items in the scope of SE24 include consideration on LDC (work items SE24_23, SE24_37, SE24_41…); therefore there is an interest within SE24 to conduct simulations considering the temporal aspect using SEAMCAT tool.
-SE24 would like to get guidance on the current possibility to reflect the temporal aspects in the simulations and if needed and the possible procedure to implement further such module in the tool.
+During its 62th meeting (27-28 October 2011), SE24 discussed the possible implementation of a time domain Monte Carlo feature in SEAMCAT in order to simulate the coexistence of Duty Cycle (DC) and Listen Before Talk (LBT) applications in the time domain.
+Several work items in the scope of SE24 include consideration on DC (work items SE24_23, SE24_37, SE24_41…); therefore there is an interest within SE24 to conduct simulations considering the temporal aspect using SEAMCAT tool.
+SE24 would like to get guidance on the current possibility to reflect the listening and temporal aspects in the simulations and the possible procedure to implement further such modules in the tool.

-STG may need to note that some calculations are currently conducted in the framework of SE24 considering aspects in the time domain in the framework of work item SE24_23.
+STG may need to note that some calculations are currently conducted in SE24 considering aspects in the time domain in the framework of work item SE24_23.
 Those calculations are partly based on Monte Carlo approach.
-The contents of these calculations could be used in the process of developing the specification for LDC.
+The contents of these calculations could be possibly used in the process of developing additional specifications for DC and LBT.

 STG may need to note that there is currently limited resource available within SE24 to allocate to the possible support in implementing a temporal component within SEAMCAT due to the current workload of the group.
 However, guidance from STG would be appreciated on this matter.